 What to do if you think your ear is blocked

 If the earwax is only causing minor problems, you can try buying some eardrops from a pharmacy.
+Using drops may make your hearing or symptoms a little worse at first before getting better.
 These can help soften the earwax so that it falls out naturally.

 There are several different types of eardrops you can use, including drops containing sodium bicarbonate, olive oil or almond oil.